Crypto agility¶

 | Hash inside contract VM | SHA3-256 (the SHA3 opcode) | Add a precompile (e.g., BLAKE3, SHA3-512) at a reserved address |

-Contracts written today can already opt into any of the registered signature schemes by passing the scheme ID to verify_sig:
+Contracts can opt into any registered signature scheme by passing the scheme ID to verify_sig:

 where scheme_id is 1 (ML-DSA-87), 2 (SLH-DSA-SHA2-128s), or any future value.
 Switching a contract from one scheme to another is a constant change — no protocol upgrade, no hard fork.

-Some primitives are still hardcoded in v1 because they sit deeper in the consensus path.
+Some primitives remain hardcoded in v1 because they sit deeper in the consensus path.
 Changing them requires either a hard fork or a versioned-block format.
-They are listed here so you know what's load-bearing:
+The load-bearing surfaces are:

 | Surface | What's hardcoded | Why | Path to agility |